somarc/jstackSeries.sh/README.md

 # MS Windows - Powershell Script
-NOTE - Makes the assumption that jstack is on the Windows Environmental Variables PATH
+NOTE - Makes the assumption that jstack is on the Windows Environmental Variables PATH NOTE - The Powershell must be run as Administrator NOTE - May need to bypass the Windows Server execution policy with the flag : –ExecutionPolicy Bypass

 ## Usage
 Command: